lferrerraventos/SoundToTabsTensorFlow/api/README.md

-# SoundToTabs Flask API Examples
+# SoundToTabs Flask API Example

 This Flask API uses TensorFlow models that have been trained using the [notebooks](/notebooks) provided in this repository to facilitate the classification of guitar recordings.